savoirfairelinux/cqfd/README.md

     $ cqfd

-Alternatively, you may want to specify a single custom command to be executed from inside the build container.
+Alternatively, you may want to specify a custom command to be executed from inside the build container.

+    $ cqfd run make clean
+    $ cqfd run "make linux-dirclean && make foobar-dirclean"

+The `run` command is broken in some situations, and it is then recommended to use `exec` for a single command, `shell -c` for a command composed with shell grammar, or `shell` to run a shell script with or without arguments:

     $ cqfd exec make clean

-Or custom commands composed with shell grammar:

     $ cqfd shell -c "make linux-dirclean && make foobar-dirclean"

-Or run a shell script with arguments:

     $ cqfd shell ./build.sh debug

 When `cqfd` is running, the current directory is mounted by Docker